 - July vacation: In order to support services and meet coverage needs, vacation time requests are extremely limited during the last week of June and throughout July.

 Throughout this year, you will have access to gaining more than 50 Category I CME credits through The Johns Hopkins Hospital.
 It is your responsibility to sign-in/swipe-in at each and every conference you attend at Johns Hopkins.
 Additionally, after the first month at The Johns Hopkins Hospital, you should visit the CME office in the basement of Turner Concourse to confirm you are listed on the CME qualifying list.
 Your certificate noting the number of CME Category I credits will be available online at the end of each academic year (August-September).
-Please note: There may be a filing fee (approximately $30.00) for this service.
-You are responsible for this cost.
-You can contact the CME office at extension #53168 if you have any questions.

 Each year, an application for Category I CME is submitted to AAPA for the residency program’s lecture series.
 If approved, then a maximum of 50 hours of Category I CME credits by the Physician Assistant Review Panel will be awarded at the conclusion of the program.
 Physician assistants should claim only those hours actually spent participating in the CME activity.
 This program was planned in accordance with AAPA’s CME Standards for Live Programs and for Commercial Support of Live Programs.
 You must sign in to each lecture in order to receive the CME credit.